-ITEMS TO BE INSPECTED INSPECTION TO PERFORM Engine stop switch Check that the engine stop switch is working properly.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Brakes Drive forward slowly a few feet and apply brakes individually to test them.
+The brakes must fully apply.
+Lever and pedal must fully return when released.
+Engine stop switch Check that the engine stop switch is working properly.
 Ignition switch (570) Check if ignition switch is working properly by restarting and stopping the engine.
 RF D.E.S.S. post (650/850/1000R) Check if D.E.S.S. post is working properly by pulling the D.E.S.S. key from D.E.S.S. post.